Star Fox (1993 video game): Development and release

 Nintendo worked closely with Argonaut Software during the early years of the NES and Super NES.
 They developed a prototype on the NES, initially codenamed "NESGlider", which was inspired by their earlier 8-bit game Starglider, and ported this prototype to the Super NES (the polygonal style used ended up having a strong resemblance to Starglider 2).
 Programmer Jez San told Nintendo that this was as good as it could get unless they were allowed to design custom hardware to make the Super NES better at processing 3D.
 Nintendo assented to this, and San hired chip designers to make the Super FX chip, the first 3D graphics accelerator in a consumer product.
 The Super FX was so much more powerful than the Super NES's standard processor that the development team joked that the Super NES was just a box to hold the chip.
 Argonaut did much of the base programming for the game's engine, while the character designs and artwork were mainly done in-house by Nintendo.
 The main game design was done by Shigeru Miyamoto and Katsuya Eguchi.
 Characters were designed by Takaya Imamura, and music was composed by Hajime Hirasawa.
 Nintendo suggested the "arcade-style shooting" element of the game and Argonaut brought the idea of using spaceships.

-Miyamoto cited the X-Wings from Star Wars were an inspiration for the Arwings.
+Miyamoto cited the X-Wings from Star Wars as inspiration for the Arwings.
 He frequently visited the Fushimi Inari-taisha shrine, about a fifteen-minute walk from the Nintendo corporate headquarters, and the Senbon Torii gates there inspired the idea of gates that the player would need to pilot the ship through.
 Miyamoto stated that he wanted the Star Fox series to star animal characters since he was not interested in making a series with conventional science fiction stories with humans, robots, monsters, and superheroes.
 He decided to use a fox as a main character since it reminded him of Fushimi Inari-taisha.
 Miyamoto explained that he had always planned to use the English word "fox" instead of the Japanese word "kitsune" (キツネ).
 Imamura used Japanese folklore as an inspiration to add a bird and a hare as two other protagonists.
 He also added a toad; the inspiration came from a staff member of Nintendo EAD who used a toad as his personal mascot.
 Imamura populated the Cornerian army with dogs and the enemy army with monkeys, and made General Pepper a dog and Andross a monkey, since there is a Japanese expression about fighting like dogs and monkeys.
 Miyamoto created several puppets and photographed them to use as artwork for the cover of the Star Fox game; Miyamoto was a fan of British puppet dramas, such as Thunderbirds, so he wanted the game cover to feature puppets.
 The game was released under the title Starwing in Europe due to the similarity of the title Star Fox to the name of the German company StarVox.